gutzy/pixel-editor/STRUCTURE.md

 ## New Pixel Editor app structure
 This is a basic guide of how to get around the new app structure and how to go about doing different development stuff.

+**New Code**

-Besides switching to ES6 includes via webpack, all of the new codebase is under the `src/` folder, and is compiled to the `dist/` folder.
+Besides switching to ES6 includes via webpack, all of the new codebase is under the `src/` folder, and is compiled to the `dist/` folder with Webpack.

+**Legacy Code**

-A lot of old legacy code remains for reverse-engineering purposes under the `js/` and `_ext/` folders.
-However this code is unused, and any changes should be done under the new `src/` folder, where all the new code can be found.
+A lot of old legacy code remains for reverse-engineering purposes under the `_ext/`, `js/`, `css/`, `images/` and `views/` folders.
+However this code is unused, and any changes should be done under the new `src/` folder.

 ---